UPDATED: November 30, 2020

-When it comes to everyday use, a 3-Layer sewn couture or Breathe3D face mask is recommended.
+When it comes to everyday use, a 3-Layer sewn or Breathe3D face mask is recommended.
 By not using surgical masks and N95 respirators, you help preserve those resources for health care professionals.
 We know practice makes perfect.
 Here are 10 behaviors, when repeated daily for 6 weeks will turn into new healthy habits.

 - 2+ MaskUp: Masks should be worn by all humans ages 2 years and older.
 Face coverings should NOT be worn by children under the age of 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.